 Men who are at risk of having prostate cancer will be able to have a finger-prick blood test whilst on the van, with results coming back before they leave.
 If their results are abnormal, they can be referred for further testing straight away.

-The Man Van is a project between the Queen Elizabeth Hospital Birmingham Charity, University Hospitals Birmingham NHS Trust, and the University of Birmingham.
+The Man Van is a project between University Hospitals Birmingham Charity, University Hospitals Birmingham NHS Trust, and the University of Birmingham.
 You can help to support this project, helping to fund it into the future, by donating above.